MicrosoftDocs/minecraft-creator/creator/Documents/CameraSystem/CameraPresetThirdPerson.md

 In this overview, you will learn about the **third_person** camera presets.
 These presets can be applied using commands, JSON, and script APIs.

-You can find more information about the camera system in the [Camera Command Introduction](CameraCommandIntroduction.md) and in the [Free Camera Preset](CameraPresetFree.md) tutorial, using commands and script.
+You can find more information about the camera system in the [Camera System Introduction](CameraCommandIntroduction.md) and in the [Free Camera Preset](CameraPresetFree.md) tutorial, using commands and script.

 ## Third Person Camera Functionality